csandman/yup-phone-lite/README.md

 > Adds a phone number validation check to yup validator using [**libphonenumber-js**](https://www.npmjs.com/package/libphonenumber-js) which gives accurate validation checks.
 > _Read more about the core library here_ [_libphonenumber_](https://github.com/googlei18n/libphonenumber/blob/master/README.md#readme).

+This package is a fork of [yup-phone](https://github.com/abhisekp/yup-phone) made by [abhisekp](https://github.com/abhisekp).
+It replaces [**google-libphonenumber**](https://www.npmjs.com/package/google-libphonenumber) with the much smaller port [**libphonenumber-js**](https://www.npmjs.com/package/libphonenumber-js) with the intention of drastically reducing the bundle size.
+The only drawback is that a few phone numbers will slip through the cracks and give false positives.
+If that is an issue for you, go ahead and use the original library!

 ## Install

 ```sh